Scala (SBT) Publishing to Github Packages

 This last step will assume mvn

 is installed can can be called from the command line.
-This is true for Github Actions, when running this task locally ensure that mvn
+This is true for GitHub Actions,

 is available in your $PATH